vulkayes/vulkayes-thesis/documents/evaluation/user_code.md

 ## User code {#sec:user-code}

 One of the main concerns when designing a library is the user code.
 How the user code will look like, if it will be readable and comfortable to write.
+Vulkayes user code was compared with code extracted from `ash` usage examples&nbsp;[@ash], which serve as a baseline for Rust Vulkan bindings, in code samples \ref{code_vertex_buffer_upload_example} and \ref{code_memory_map_example}.

 \codeColumnsBegin{2}
 ```{.rust .numberLines}